PaddlePaddle/models/fluid/PaddleCV/image_classification/dist_train/README.md

 The default resnet50 distributed training config is based on this paper: https://arxiv.org/pdf/1706.02677.pdf

 - use `--model DistResnet`
-- we use 32 P40 GPUs with 4 Nodes, each have 8 GPUs
+- we use 32 P40 GPUs with 4 Nodes, each has 8 GPUs
 - we set `batch_size=32` for each GPU, in `batch_merge=on` case, we repeat 4 times before communicating with pserver.
-- learning rate start from 0.1 and warm up to 0.4 in 5 passes(because we already have gradient merging, so we only need to linear scale up to trainer count) using 4 nodes.
+- learning rate starts from 0.1 and warm up to 0.4 in 5 passes(because we already have gradient merging, so we only need to linear scale up to trainer count) using 4 nodes.
 - using batch_merge (`--multi_batch_repeat 4`) can make better use of GPU computing power and increase the total training throughput.
 Because in the fine-tune configuration, we have to use `batch_size=32` per GPU,